Azula: Smoke and Shadow

 After several weeks, Azula helps her followers from the mental institution she was held in escape.
 They resurface under the guise of kemurikage (dark spirits).
 The "kemurikage" kidnap many children.
 After Zuko frees the children, Azula tells him that her motivation is to make him more like their father by relying on fear to maintain control.
 Azula then escapes and is last seen observing Zuko apologizing to his people for his recent actions before leaving.
 As Azula directly tells Zuko about her supposed intentions and seems to take his speech seriously, she is possibly acting as a stealth mentor by using reverse psychology on Zuko.

+Suki, Alone

+Shortly after Azula and her friends defeated the Kyoshi Warriors and before they infiltrated Ba Sing Se, Azula decides to separate a captured Suki from her Kyoshi Warrior sisters by sending her to the Boiling Rock prison to break her spirit by her forced isolation, and after trying to taunt her about capturing her friends as well, she sends her off with a group of prisoners.

+Azula in the Spirit Temple

+After an attempt from Azula and her Fire Warriors to attack a granary resulted in one of them being captured by Ty Lee and the royal guards, and in Azula being abandoned by her warriors after her lack of concern over their captured teammate.
+Azula finds a mysterious temple in middle of the forest where she's greeted by a supposed monk, who tries to make her comfortable by showing her illusory visions of her family and friends loving her, which led Azula to confront her feelings about being misunderstood and abandoned by her mother and friends, however despite the temple's monk, who was revealed to be a spirit in disguise wanting to help her to change and redeem herself, Azula rejects the spirit's attempts to convince her to seek redemption and attacks the temple with lightning, returning Azula to the forest, who soon finds her former Fire Warriors happy without her and having rescued their captured teammate, but despite her previous desire for revenge, Azula decides to leave them alone and walks off, seeking someone else to lead.

 In other media

-Princess Azula appears in the video games Avatar: The Last Airbender – The Burning Earth and Avatar: The Last Airbender – Into the Inferno again voiced by Grey DeLisle.
-Summer Bishil makes a cameo appearance as Azula at the end of live-action adaptation The Last Airbender, when Fire Lord Ozai orders her to defeat the Avatar.
+Princess Azula appears in the video games Avatar: The Last Airbender – The Burning Earth and Avatar: The Last Airbender – Into the Inferno.
+Summer Bishil makes a cameo appearance as Azula at the end of the live-action adaptation The Last Airbender, when Fire Lord Ozai orders her to defeat the Avatar.
 Writer and director M. Night Shyamalan envisioned Azula as the primary antagonist of the unmade sequel to the film.
+Azula also appears as a playable character in the crossover fighting game Nickelodeon All-Star Brawl 2.